*At Majella Specialist Clinic, IUI treatments are Medisave claimable, making it an affordable and accessible option for many couples.

 Intrauterine Insemination (IUI) is a type of fertility treatment where the sperm is washed and introduced directly into the uterus, bypassing the cervix, during a woman’s ovulation period.
 By bypassing the cervix, it allows the patient to overcome cervical issues, increases sperm concentration and reduces the distance needed for the sperm to travel to the egg.

-This minimally-invasive procedure is quick and relatively painless, making it a viable option before complex treatments like IVF.
+This minimally-invasive procedure is quick and relatively painless, making it a viable option before complex treatments like in-vitro fertilisation (IVF).

 How does Intrauterine Insemination (IUI) work?